AleksRoos/GenePointer/README.md

 - cd GeneFinder1
 - pip install .

-The module is now in the environment or on your computer globally depending on your setup.
+The module is now in the environment or on your computer globally depending on whther you installed it in an environment or outside.

 #### Usage
-The module has functions that help in downloading data from PATRIC and functions that help to a analyse the input genomes.
+The module has functions that help in downloading data from PATRIC and functions that help to analyse the input genomes.

-Genomes should be in FASTA/FASTQ format if not downloaded using the included scripts. phenotypeseeker needs a file contains, line by line, each input genome with lines in the tab separated format: SampleID(genefinder takes this as the id of the genome downloaded form PATRIC but it can be anything), Adress(preferably the complete path to the genome), Antibiotic_Name(the binary(1/0) value representing resistance or susceptibility).
+Genomes should be in FASTA/FASTQ format if not downloaded using the included scripts. phenotypeseeker needs a file that contains, line by line, each input genome with lines in tab separated format: SampleID(genefinder takes this as the id of the genome downloaded form PATRIC but it can be anything), Adress(preferably the complete path to the genome), Antibiotic_Name(the binary(1/0) value representing resistance or susceptibility).

-testing.py should be run in the folder you wish to have all the output files. the program makes quite a few files so it is suggested to run the script in a folder called NameOfBActeria/NameOfAntibiotic for organisation.
+data_collection.py should be run in the folder where the analyses result will end up. testing.py should be run in the folder you wish to have all the output files. the program makes quite a few files so it is suggested to run the script in a folder called NameOfBActeria/NameOfAntibiotic for organisation.

 if there is no need for fine tuning how the program looks for the genes one can just replace the name of the bacteria and antibiotic on the corresponding line in testing.py and run the script.
 The rest is done manually.
 This downloads the genomes from PATRIC into the same folder and then goes through the analysis pipeline.